Valentinporta/Reddit-clone-native/README.md

 Basically what it does is fetch posts from the subreddit /r/pics and displays them.

+Each post consists of an image, a title, the date format of when it was created (2 hours ago), the users name who created the post, the score and the amount of comments.

 At the top of the page there is a tab navigator to be able to navigate from tab to tab.

 There are 4 tabs that each contain a different type of sort.